wzur/team-city-deployment/README.md

 ```

 This takes care to stop and remove any Docker containers, removes a Docker image with
-the web application created by `docker up --build` command, removes a Docker volume with
+the web application created by `docker up` command, removes a Docker volume with
 Redis persistent storage and the local network.

 [docker-compose.yml]: ./docker-compose.yml